“I’m Ready To Voice Act. What Do I Do Now?“

 If you don’t yet have a demo or website- research who produced the demos/websites of working actors you admire.
 Hot shot producer of demos caught your eye?
 Listen to the demos s/he has produced.

 Assuming you’re ready for it (financially and artistically)- consider producing a new demo specific to your targeted area of VO.
-Remember- but only if you’re ready!
+Remember- only if you’re ready!

 Ask yourself: What are you doing right now to get to that level of confidence and self-possession required of a creative professional?